citp/privacy-policy-historical/w/wo/woo/woome.com.md

 By using WooMe, you are consenting to have your personal data transferred to and processed in the United States.

-## Children Under Age 16
+## Children Under Age 18

-WooMe does not knowingly collect or solicit personal information from anyone under the age of 16 or knowingly allow such persons to register.
-If you are under 16, please do not attempt to register for WooMe or send any information about yourself to us, including your name, address, telephone number, or email address.
-No one under age 16 may provide any personal information to or on WooMe.
-In the event that we learn that we have collected personal information from a child under age 16 without verification of parental consent, we will delete that information as quickly as possible.
-If you believe that we might have any information from or about a child under 16, please contact us at [info@woome.com](mailto:info@woome.com).
+WooMe does not knowingly collect or solicit personal information from anyone under the age of 18 or knowingly allow such persons to register.
+If you are under 18, please do not attempt to register for WooMe or send any information about yourself to us, including your name, address, telephone number, or email address.
+No one under age 18 may provide any personal information to or on WooMe.
+In the event that we learn that we have collected personal information from a child under age 18 without verification of parental consent, we will delete that information as quickly as possible.
+If you believe that we might have any information from or about a child under 18, please contact us at [info@woome.com](mailto:info@woome.com).

-## Children Between the Ages of 16 and 18

-We recommend that minors over the age of 16 ask their parents for permission before sending any information about themselves to anyone over the Internet.

 ## Use of Information Obtained by WooMe